Facts and Support

 Important Dates

-At Hochschule Mannheim the academic year consists of two semesters with 15 weeks of teaching each:
+At Technische Hochschule Mannheim the academic year consists of two semesters with 15 weeks of teaching each:

 • Winter semester (first semester): September to February.
 The lectures begin in the last week of September and end in January, with two additional weeks of exams.
 The International winter semester (Department of Mechanical Engineering) runs from September until December.